-While this is nothing new in comic books, there are so many facets of the world warriors and our great American heroes that seem tailor made for one another.
+While this is nothing new in comic books, there are so many facets of the world warriors and our great American heroes that seem tailor-made for one another.
 How could this go wrong?

 If you’re looking a well-conceived narrative that intricately weaves together the best that Street Fighter and G.I.
-Joe have to offer, well, this is not the comic book you’re looking for.
+Joe has to offer, well, this is not the comic book you’re looking for.
 On the other hand, if all you want out of this event are fights, fights, and more fights, then this is the book for you!

 The story starts off right in the thick of things as a secret tournament is being held by M. Bison and Destro.
 Its purpose is kind of hokey fails to provide any substance on the matter.
 The book’s layout is full is of information on the individual fighters, 16 fighter tournament brackets and “secret files.”

-The match ups in this issue’s side of the bracket are Rufus vs. The Baroness, Crimson Viper vs. Snake Eyes, Hakan vs. Roadblock, and Ryu vs. Jinx.
+The matchups in this issue’s side of the bracket are Rufus vs. The Baroness, Crimson Viper vs. Snake Eyes, Hakan vs. Roadblock, and Ryu vs. Jinx.
 Each fight told its own story that produced entertaining and surprising results.